Where to find the right legal help for your business

 If you are unable to afford the fees of a solicitor, then you can look elsewhere for assistance.
-For example, just as there could be free legal assistance included with your house insurance or your car insurance, you may find that any professional or business membership you have may well also include free legal advice; always check this.
+For example, just as there could be free legal assistance included with your house insurance or your car insurance, you may find that any professional or business membership you have may well also include access to lawyers & solicitors for free legal advice; always check this.

 Finding the right paralegal

 Another less costly avenue to finding help and assistance is to search for a licensed paralegal.
 While paralegals are not solicitors and the paralegal sector is not regulated in the same way as solicitors, they are nevertheless trained and educated in law, legal practice, and procedures.
 Some may even be retired solicitors or non-practising barristers.

 The National Paralegal Register is the place to search for one.
 Generally, paralegals will charge between £30-£80 per hour, depending on what work is required.
 Please make sure that you check the credentials of any potential paralegal that you may instruct to ensure that they are affiliated with an appropriate membership organisation, such as NALP, the National Association of Licensed Paralegals.

 Paralegals cannot undertake ‘reserved activities’ such as conducting litigation and having an automatic right of audience.
 This means that they cannot receive or send correspondence (as an agent) to or from either the court or the other party on their clients’ behalf nor can they represent you in court and advocate on your behalf without special permission from the court.

 Nevertheless, they can draft letters and assist in completion of forms for their clients as long as the clients themselves sign and submit them.
 They can also guide you through the court process and give advice if you decide to represent yourself as a litigant in person (LIP).